Quasic/quasic.github.io/README.md

 #### Extremely Static HTML
 These should provide some fun for all browsers, regardless of whether they support JavaScript, Java, Flash, frames, or even images, using only static pages that can be cloned or downloaded to play without Internet.
 You can save the state of any game in this list by simply bookmarking the page you are on:

 * [Play StaticTicTacToe](//quasic.github.io/StaticTicTacToe/tictactoe/t.html) There are 5 ways to win, in alternative starting options, but the normal play is unbeatable.
+[The repository](//quasic.github.io/StaticTicTacToe) for this game/study includes some utility scripts I developed along with the game.

 ### Server games
 These require an external host, so playing a cloned repo requires extra setup.
 They are hosted on an external server:

 * Coming...

-## Repositories with web content
+## Other repositories with web content
 * [jsformat](//quasic.github.io/jsformat)
-* [StaticTicTacToe](//quasic.github.io/StaticTicTacToe) is a Tic-Tac-Toe game/study that should be playable in pretty much any browser, even without JavaScript or images.
-Some scripts are included to help edit in a fork, if desired.

 ## Blogy
 I'm happy to find some people I don't know have starred